StarRocks/starrocks/docs/loading/cloud_storage_load.md

 #### Query data

-After you submit the load job, you need to use [SHOW LOAD](../sql-reference/sql-statements/data-manipulation/SHOW%20LOAD.md) or `curl` to view the result of the load job.
+After you submit the load job, you can use `SELECT * FROM information_schema.loads` to query the job result.
+This feature is supported from v3.1 onwards.
 For more information, see the "[View a load job](#view-a-load-job)" section of this topic.

 After you confirm that the load job is successful, you can use [SELECT](../sql-reference/sql-statements/data-manipulation/SELECT.md) to query the data of `table1`: